tristaneason/grizzlytargets/wp-content/plugins/makewebbetter-hubspot-for-woocommerce/readme.txt

 THE MOST POWERFUL & EASY TO USE WOOCOMMERCE INTEGRATION FOR CUSTOMER MANAGEMENT, ABANDONED CART TRACKING AND RECOVERY, EMAIL MARKETING, AUTOMATION WORKFLOWS, ANALYTICS & MORE.

-The HubSpot for WooCommerce plugin is the easiest way to integrate your WooCommerce store with HubSpot.
+The MWB HubSpot for WooCommerce plugin is the easiest way to integrate your WooCommerce store with HubSpot.
 HubSpot enables you to grow your business better by turning visitors into leads, nurturing them into customers, and measuring your business growth.

-With the [HubSpot for WooCommerce free plugin](https://www.hubspot.com/partners/wordpress/plugins/woocommerce-by-makewebbetter) you can:
+With the [MWB HubSpot for WooCommerce free plugin](https://www.hubspot.com/partners/wordpress/plugins/woocommerce-by-makewebbetter) you can:

 * Sync your WooCommerce store data to HubSpot
 * Manage your customers and their orders in an easy-to-use CRM